enourbakhsh/SkyLink/README.md

 ```
 pip install git+https://github.com/enourbakhsh/skylink
 ```
-I strongly recommend doing this in a conda environment.
+I strongly recommend doing this in a conda virtual environment.

 ## Common Installation Issues
 This package takes advantage of `f-strings` which were introduced with Python 3.6.
 In older python versions, an f-string will result in a syntax error.